kubos/kubos/docs/working-with-the-iobc.md

 ## Flashing the Board {#flashing-the-board}

-The USB-to-serial cable should be connected to the iOBC and the board should be fully powered.
+The USB-to-serial cable and SAM-ICE JTAG should be connected to the iOBC and the board should be fully powered.

 Assuming you've successfully built a Kubos SDK project for the ISIS-OBC board, when you issue the `kubos flash` the output should look like this:

     info: found newproj at source/newproj
     Compatible FTDI device found
     Sending file to board...
-    /
+    Bytes Sent: 693248/1769379 BPS:8343 ETA 02:08
     Transfer Successful
     Execution time: 21 seconds

 ## Troubleshooting {#troubleshooting}

+Flashing a file to the board can fail for various reasons.
+Sometimes simply reattempting the command can correct the problem.

+If retrying doesn't work, here is a list of some of the error you might see after running the `kubos flash` command and the recovery actions you can take:

 "No compatible FTDI device found"